STYROFOAM COLLECTION (packaging blocks, sheets and coolers)

-- NEW: NEWSPAPERS – we will donate them to the Mercer County Wildlife Center
+- NEWSPAPERS – we will donate them to the Mercer County Wildlife Center

-Last Saturday of the month during the summer (9 am – 1 pm) organized by the Hopewell Valley Green Team.
+Last Saturday of the month June through October (9 a.m. to 1 p.m.) organized by the Hopewell Valley Green Team.
 Bring everything to our tents at Pennington Farmers Market held at Rosedale Mills, 101 Route 31 North, Pennington.
 For personal safety and practicing social distancing we now ask that you sort and deposit your items into the different collection boxes provided.

-October 17, 2020, 9 am – 12 pm, organized by the Mercer County Improvement Authority at Lot 4 / 651 South Broad Street, Trenton, across from the Mercer County Administration Building.
+Sponsored by the Mercer County Improvement Authority.
+Location: Lot 4 / 651 South Broad Street, Trenton, across from the Mercer County Administration Building.
 Learn more

 ELECTRONICS RECYCLING & PAPER SHREDDING

-Hopewell Township residents ONLY: Saturday October 3, 2020, 9 am – 1 pm at the Hopewell Township Public Works building (203 Washington Crossing-Pennington Road, Titusville).
+Location: Hopewell Township Public Works Building (203 Washington Crossing-Pennington Road, Titusville).
 Learn more

-Two days in September: Friday 9/18 from 12 – 5 pm & Saturday 9/19 8 am – 2 pm, organized by the Mercer County Improvement Authority at Dempster Fire School (350 Lawrence Station Rd, Lawrence).
+Sponsored by the Mercer County Improvement Authority.
+Location: Dempster Fire School (350 Lawrence Station Rd, Lawrence).
 Learn more

 Year-round, organized by the Hopewell Valley Regional School District.
 Collected items include: